 Bear in mind the Government doesn’t provide funding to traditional esports teams/organisations (yet), but this may change in the future.

-However, sporting body British Universities & Colleges Sport is supporting the recently set up National UniversityEsportsinitiative, funded by Benchmark, so this shows there is growing interest from the traditional sports sector.
+However, sporting body British Universities & Colleges Sport is supporting the National Student Esports (NSE) initiative, funded by Benchmark, so this shows there is growing interest from the traditional sports sector.

 Don’t forget about crowdfunding.
 This is often a popular model used in the games industry to bypass traditional investment routes or having to find a large partner or two to invest in you.